Skip to content

 After being found with the dead body of Vesper Fairchild in his arms, Bruce Wayne is arrested for her murder.
 Looking to prove Bruce’s innocence, Nightwing, Robin, and Batgirl quickly begin an investigation to discover the true killer.

-But as the mystery unfolds, evidence of Bruce’s guilt mounts and even his closest allies begin to question their mentor’s innocence.
-Tired of portraying himself as someone he is not and further embracing the freedom of his masked identity, Bruce decides to lay his millionaire playboy alter ego to rest and live life only as the Batman.
+But as the mystery unfolds, evidence of Bruce’s guilt mounts, and even his closest allies question their mentor’s innocence.
+Tired of portraying himself as someone he is not and further embracing the freedom of his masked identity, Bruce decides to lay his millionaire playboy alter ego to rest and live life only as Batman.

 • Bruce Wayne: Murderer?